PayPal Park: Development

-On November 19, 2014, Avaya was confirmed as the naming rights partner for the Earthquakes' new stadium, officially called Avaya Stadium, paying $20 million over a 10-year deal.
+On November 19, 2014, Santa Clara based technology company Avaya was confirmed as the naming rights partner for the Earthquakes' new stadium, officially called Avaya Stadium, paying $20 million over a 10-year deal.
 In January 2017, Avaya filed for Chapter 11 bankruptcy and initially intended to retain the naming rights to the stadium, but in December, Avaya requested a federal judge to reduce their commitment to the agreement.
 After Avaya vacated their naming rights, the venue was renamed Earthquakes Stadium in 2020.

 Ahead of the 2021 MLS season, the playing surface which had previously consisted of Kentucky bluegrass or Bermuda grass at various times was replaced with a SIS Pitches SISGrass hybrid surface featuring a blend of Kentucky bluegrass, ryegrass, and synthetic fiber.

-On April 5, 2021, the Earthquakes announced that they had secured a new 10-year partnership with PayPal for the stadium to be named PayPal Park.
+On April 5, 2021, the Earthquakes announced that they had secured a new 10-year partnership with locally based PayPal for the stadium to be named PayPal Park.
 As part of the agreement, PayPal Park was outfitted with PayPal and Venmo's digital payments technology.

 Sports

 Soccer

 PayPal Park's first-ever match was the San Jose Earthquakes' final 2015 preseason game against the Los Angeles Galaxy on February 28, 2015, followed by the Earthquakes' 2015 regular season home opener against the Chicago Fire on March 22, 2015.

 On May 10, 2015, the United States women's national soccer team played its first send-off series match ahead of the 2015 FIFA Women's World Cup, defeating the Republic of Ireland 3–0.

 In 2016, PayPal Park hosted the MLS All-Star Game between the MLS All-Stars and the English Premier League's Arsenal, which the latter won 2–1.

 PayPal Park has also hosted a number of exhibition matches featuring both domestic and international clubs, including 10 meetings between Liga MX sides.

+On February 3, 2022, the Earthquakes announced their second team San Jose Earthquakes II would play their home MLS Next Pro matches at the stadium.
+The reserve team was rebranded as The Town FC ahead of the 2024 season and moved the majority of their home matches to Saint Mary's Stadium in Moraga, California, with three home matches of the season scheduled to be played in San Jose at PayPal Park.

+On July 21, 2023, National Women's Soccer League expansion club Bay FC announced that they had signed a five-year agreement to play at PayPal Park while planning construction of their own stadium.
+A new, 3,600 sqft facility at the stadium would house the team's locker room and office spaces.